-However, Iceland's Ministry of the Environment, Energy and Climate published a Green Paper in March 2022 that considered a range of future electricity demand scenarios that would require Landsvirkjun and other generators to significantly increase capacity.
-The NEA's baseline forecast, which would meet increased demand from households and small companies but not achieve Iceland's decarbonisation objectives or develop new industries such as hydrogen, assumes 0.8 TWh of additional generation in 2030, compared to 2020 levels, an increase of 4%.
-However, a "green future" scenario that achieved Iceland's Paris commitments and other targets would increase demand by 1.4 TWh (7%) by 2030 and 2.7 TWh (9%) by 2040.
+The government's baseline forecast, which would meet increased demand from households and small companies but not achieve Iceland's decarbonisation objectives or develop new industries such as hydrogen, assumes 0.8 TWh of additional generation in 2030, compared to 2020 levels, an increase of 4%.
+A "green future" scenario that achieved Iceland's Paris commitments and other targets would increase demand by 1.4 TWh (7%) by 2030 and 2.7 TWh (9%) by 2040.
 The Green Paper also considered a scenario in which all road vehicles, domestic flights and Iceland's fishing fleet are electrified, directly or via hydrogen.
 In this scenario, demand would grow by 24 TWh (124%) by 2040.

-Exhibit 10 Iceland's Ministry of Environment, Energy and Climate has published scenarios of significant electricity demand growth
+Exhibit 13 Iceland's Ministry of Environment, Energy and Climate has published scenarios of significant electricity demand growth